 Introduction

-We oppose slavery in all its forms, and we are pleased to outline the steps and activities Sosandar is currently taking to prevent modern slavery across our business and supply chain, along with our commitments for 2023 – 2024 which we have set out in further detail below.
+We continue to be completely opposed to slavery in all its forms, and we are pleased to outline the steps and activities Sosandar is currently taking to prevent modern slavery across our business and supply chain, along with our commitments for 2025 – 2026, which we have set out in further detail below.

 About Sosandar and our supply chain

-Sosandar was founded in 2016 by two multi award winning female entrepreneurs, Ali Hall and Julie Lavington, who between them have over 40 years’ experience in Fashion and Media.
-The Company is now the fastest growing fashion brand in the UK and operates within the retail sector.
+Sosandar was founded in 2016 by two multi award winning female entrepreneurs, Ali Hall, and Julie Lavington, who between them have over 40 plus years’ experience in Fashion and Media.
+The Company continues to be one of the fastest growing fashion brands in the UK (Drapers, April 2024).

-We understand that our business has an impact on the world around us and we are dedicated to ensuring that impact is positive.
-Throughout the design and manufacturing of all our merchandise, Sosandar has a deep commitment to responsible practice, and we are dedicated to working with suppliers who share our belief in operating responsibly and with integrity.
+We understand that our business has an impact on the world around us and we are dedicated to ensuring that impact remains positive.
+Throughout the design and manufacturing of all our merchandise, Sosandar has a deep commitment to responsible practices, and we are dedicated to working with suppliers who share our belief in operating responsibly and with a high level of integrity.

-Our journey to sourcing product more sustainably is always ongoing as we look to continuously enhance our practices.
-Our leather is sourced from LWG accredited tanneries, our denim is produced in a way that minimises water usage and we are introducing recycled and organic fibres to our range.
-We have launched new consumer packaging including ‘green PE’ polythene bags that are recyclable and carbon negative.
-We recognise that there is still more to do and our commitment to reducing the impact we have on the environment is a key priority over the next year.
+Our journey to sourcing product more sustainably is ongoing as we look to continuously enhance our operations.
+Our leather is sourced from Leather Working Group accredited tanneries, our denim is produced in a way that minimises water usage and we have increased the use of responsibly sourced and recycled fibres in our ranges.
+We continue to utilise consumer packaging, including ‘green PE’ polythene bags, which are fully recyclable and carbon negative.
+All our garment labelling is produced using recycled fibres, however, we recognise that there is always more to do and our commitment to reducing the impact we have on the environment is a key priority over the coming years.

-To ensure our high standards are maintained, we regularly conduct comprehensive assessments of ethical practices throughout our supply chain at Board level.
-Our Sourcing and Compliance team oversea this process to guarantee the consistent upholding of our ‘Code of Conduct’ at every level of our operation, in collaboration with our partners and all individuals within our supply chain.
+To guarantee our high standards are maintained, we regularly conduct comprehensive assessments of ethical, sustainable and manufacturing practices throughout our supply chain.
+Our Sourcing, Compliance and Technical teams oversee this process to safeguard the consistent upholding of our ‘Code of Conduct’ and relevant business policies at every level of our operation.

 All suppliers are contractually bound by the terms and conditions set out in our onboarding process which includes key ethical policies.
 These cover areas such as anti-slavery, human trafficking, anti-bribery, and whistleblowing.

-Further fundamental policies relating to modern slavery are communicated to our suppliers and throughout our business covering the following; cotton fibre sourcing, environmental chemical policy, animal welfare standards, prohibited or restricted sources and sourcing in high risk areas.
+Further fundamental policies relating to modern slavery are communicated to our suppliers and throughout our business covering areas such as:

 We reserve the right in our terms of business to audit/visit all factories either directly or through a nominated third party.
 Such audits include, but are not limited to, a review of universal rights in accordance with the UN Guiding Principles; responsible recruitment; entitlement to work, immigration; sub-contracting and homeworking.